In Vitro Fertilization (IVF)

 In this example, we are left with several embryos that still look like they may have excellent potential.
 Which ones to transfer?
 Which ones are really the "best"?
 Two additional days in the blastocyst culture medium allows the natural winnowing process to continue.
 Thus, after 5 or 6 days of growth in the laboratory, only 2 or 3 of the original ten embryos may remain viable, showing their inherent potential.
 We now know the best embryo(s) to transfer.

 Embryos transferred at the blastocyst stage have made it through key growth processes and typically offer a greater chance of implanting.
-Without compromising pregnancy rates, we need only return 1 or 2 blastocysts to the mother instead of the typical 2 or 3 early embryos.
-In addition, the fewer embryos transferred the more may available for cryopreservation for future use.
+Without compromising pregnancy rates, we need to return only 1 or 2 blastocysts to the mother instead of the typical 2 or 3 early embryos.
+In addition, the fewer embryos transferred the more may be available for cryopreservation for future use.